jamal7x7/my-portfolio/src/posts/how-iavascript-works-06-closures.md

 ready to unlock one of the most powerful feature of javascript

-A closure is when a function has access to the variable environment in wich it was declared even after leaving it.
+A closure is when a function has access to the variable environment in wich it was declared even after it did leave.

 So we have accecss to a special closure environment/scope in wich we put _referenced_ variables of the environment of an executed function (garbage collector can't delete them).